MrSarno/EpochBots-Changelog/README.md

 # EpochBot
-A Discord bot created for the Last Epoch community Discord server
+A Discord bot created for the Last Epoch community Discord server.